How to Choose the Best Heat Applied Transfer for Custom Printing

 Depending on the type of coloring you are looking for, would also determine your transfer type.
 If your artwork is full color, you will need to use a transfer that prints in full color.

-Your options here would be a digital print like Stretch Litho™ or CAD-PRINTZ®.
-Stretch Litho is one of our transfer types that combines digital printing with screen printing.
+Your options here would be a digital print like UltraColor® or CAD-PRINTZ®.
+UltraColor is one of our transfer types that combines digital printing with screen printing.
 CAD-PRINTZ is a type of transfer that is digital printing on a vinyl carrier.

 If you prefer to go down the vinyl route, you can actually print your own digital transfers on vinyl material, but that would also require an additional special printer to do that.

-Fabric Content – what is my apparel made of?
+Fabric Content – what is the apparel made from?

 The last piece of the puzzle to consider which transfer type you should use for each heat printing job is to look at the fabric content of the material you will be printing on.